 The community of Socma does the makeup of approximately 180 people.
 Its main attraction is the natural charm of the Perolniyoc waterfalls, 50 meters/194 feet high, 45 minutes hiking from the community of Socma, and crowned by the pre-Inca archaeological remains of the same name.
-You can see part of the Inca road network or Qapac Ñan of the Incas on the route to the falls.
+On the fall route, you can see part of the Inca road network or Qapac Ñan of the Incas.

 Through this community circulates the waters that irrigate the district lands of Maras by an inverted siphon.
 What can use machines on the ground to plow the land, as it is land on slopes?
 At the same time, the communities of Socma are in the high parts of the micro-basin Pomatales (3850 meters/12,631 feet.).

 Vulnerable communities only have a carcass trail that Ollantaytambo and Urubamba’s local governments have recently constructed.
 They have essential electrification services (inaugurated one year ago), water tubing, and education at the primary level.
 Its market does articulate in Urubamba.
-Its primary production is potato, bean, and cereals, and livestock activity in sheep and cattle.
+Its primary production is potato, bean, cereals, and sheep and cattle livestock activity.

 Representative food of Socma